cjacker/opensource-toolchain-fpga/README.md

 Up to this tutorial written, the latest version of iverilog is '11.0', most modern dist. already ship iverilog in their dist. repos, you can install it via yum/apt, and it's not neccesary to build iverilog yourself.

 Here is a brief intro of iverilog usage.

-Consider the 'gate.v':
+Save below codes to 'gate.v':

 ```
-//gate.v
+//gate.v -- and gate

-//and_gate
 module and_gate(
     input d1,
     input d2,
     output q
 );
-    initial begin
-        $display("and_gate");
-    end
     assign q = d1 & d2;
 endmodule
 ```

-compilation:
+compile:
 ```
 iverilog -o gate.vvp gate.v
 ```

 run:
 ```
 ./gate.vvp
 # or
 vvp ./gate.vvp
 ```

-Usally, we will write some test codes for our design, such as 'gate_tb.v':
+Usally, we also write corresponding test codes for our design, such as 'gate_tb.v':

 ```
 //gate_tb.v